 I've included an assortment of rainy-day activities for kids; most of the ideas will work for a wide range of ages.
 Some may be more appropriate for toddlers than tweens, or vice versa, but most can be modified so that they're fun for everyone.
 Parents of toddlers obviously need to use common sense when it comes to kids working with scissors, playing in the bathtub, manipulating small items that could be choking hazards, and the like.

 Start Gathering Supplies for a Rainy Day

 One important ingredient to creating happy indoor days is to be prepared with a variety of supplies.
 If you have kids, I'm assuming you already have the basics, such as colored construction paper, scissors, crayons, washable markers and washable kids' paint.
 Expand on these basics a bit for super-creative fun -- but don't spend a lot of money.
-Before a rainy day or that big snowstorm arrives, grab a box and fill it with things from around the house or the dollar store.
-Recycle items that might end up in the trash, such as scraps of wrapping paper, bottle caps and egg cartons.
-The next time you're out and about, stop in at your neighborhood dollar store and stock up on some inexpensive supplies, such as:
+Before a rainy day or that big snowstorm arrives, hit the dollar store to load up on inexpensive yet interesting treasures.
+If you're stuck at home and cannot leave to go shopping, grab a box and fill it with things from around the house.
+Recycle items that might end up in the trash, such as scraps of wrapping paper, cardboard tubing from toilet paper or paper towels, bottle caps and egg cartons.
+Some inexpensive supplies you might already have include:

 - A bag of balloons

 - Wooden skewers

 It's smart to keep certain items in your pantry at all times, as well: